A Drone2Map project must be created before you can begin working with Drone2Map. First, you must choose a project template.

 - Start Drone2Map.

-- Browse to a location on your local file system where you want the new project to be stored.
+- Under Select Where to Store Your Project, accept the default location, or click Browse to choose a different location on your local file system where you want the new project to be stored.

 Input images can be either JPEG or TIFF files.

 - Monochromatic or multiband TIFF (RGB, infrared, thermal) as .tif or .tiff

 Drone2Map checks the images for geolocation information.
 If your imagery does not have geolocation information embedded, you're prompted to provide a file with this information.
 Browse to the file on your local system and add the file with the GPS data.
 Choose whether the file will contain headers and the delimiter type.
 If necessary, map the field to the correct column in the geolocation file.
 For more information see: Work with geolocation data.

 The project is created and opened in the Drone2Map home screen.
 A project directory is created in your chosen location, which stores your project settings, processing outputs, and other information about your project.

 When you create a project, Drone2Map checks for available disk space and notifies you if you may need to increase available disk space before processing.
 If you have less than 10 GB of available space, you will see the following message: Less than 10GB disk space is available.
 It is recommended to increase available disk space to at least 10GB before processing.